Followers

 Me?
 A Tar Heel?

-Eighteenth-century boundaries in this region were advisory at best.
-When he discovered that his homestead was actually in North Carolina, Isaac became a colonel of militia there.
-He also won a seat in the state assembly.
-Although a newly minted Tar Heel, Shelby was in Kentucky when Charleston fell to the British in 1780 and the triumphant and exuberant redcoats began to overrun his state.
-At word of the new threat, he hurried home and raised some 200 men for the cause.
-He immediately joined forces with Colonel Joseph McDowell to try to block the advance of British General Charles Cornwallis and his Loyalist supporters.
+Although a newly minted Tar Heel, Shelby was in Kentucky when Charleston fell to the British in 1780, and the victorious and exuberant redcoats began to overrun his state.
+Upon hearing of the new threat, he rushed home and gathered around 200 men for the cause.
+He quickly teamed up with Colonel Joseph McDowell to try to stop the advance of British General Charles Cornwallis and his Loyalist supporters.

 The Fall of Charleston opened up the Carolinas